malnvenshorn/OctoPrint-FilamentManager/.github/issue_template.md

-Before opening a new issue please take a look if there is already a ticked addressing the same problem.
-Also make sure you are using the latest version and that you have read the FAQ and release notes.
+Before opening a new ticket please take a look if there is already one addressing the same concern.

 If you want to report a **bug** stick to the template below and provide ALL required information.
 Do NOT delete ANY lines from the template but those enclosed in [ and ].
+Also make sure you are using the latest version and that you have read the FAQ and release notes.

-If you want to request a **new feature** mark them with a "[Request]" prefix in the title.
+If you have an other request mark them with one of the following prefixes in the title:

+- "[Request]" for a **new feature** request
-If you have suggestions for an **existing feature** mark them with a "[Improvement]" prefix in the title.
+- "[Improvement]" for suggestions for an **existing feature**

-If you have a **question** mark them with a "[Question]" prefix in the title.
+- "[Question]" for a **question**

 ---